TheJumpCloud/support/zero-touch/prestage_user_enrollment/README.md

 **JumpCloud Decryption User:** The UID of this account is used to encrypt the JumpCloud API key in tandem with the JumpCloud Org ID using the "EncryptKey()" function.
 This account gets pushed down to the account during zero-touch enrollment and the UID is used to decrypt the "$ENCRYPTED_KEY" variable.

 **JumpCloud System Context API:** A method for authenticating to the JumpCloud API without an API key.
 A system can modify only it's direct associations using this authentication method.
+[Learn more here.](https://docs.jumpcloud.com/2.0/authentication-and-authorization/system-context)

 **JumpCloud DEP Enrollment User Group:** A JumpCloud user group which contains two members, the **Enrollment User** account and the **JumpCloud Decryption User** account.
 This user group is bound to the **JumpCloud DEP Enrollment System Group**.